liuzw2579/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 For the following reasons, you may need to set some styles on `document.body`.

-1. Naive-ui will mount some global style that is unresponsive (to theme, not media query).
+1. ithinkdt-ui will mount some global style that is unresponsive (to theme, not media query).
 For example `font-family`.
 The style works fine by default, however they won't change when theme is changed.
 2. `n-config-provider` can't sync global style (for example, body's background color) outside it.

 You can use `n-global-style` to sync common global style to the body element.
 In the following example, `n-global-style` will sync the theme provided by `n-config-provider` to `document.body`.